rreho/rreho.github.io/QuREX-book/_sources/content/theory/quantum_well.md

-# Quantum Wells — "Buca di Potenziale"
+# Quantum Wells and Walls

 ## 1. Introduction